matrix-org/synapse/docs/MSC1711_certificates_FAQ.md

 ### Do I need the same certificate for the client and federation port?

-No. There is nothing stopping you doing so, particularly if you are using a reverse-proxy.
+No. There is nothing stopping you from using different certificates, particularly if you are using a reverse proxy.
 However, Synapse will use the same certificate on any ports where TLS is configured.

 ### How do I tell Synapse to reload my keys/certificates after I replace them?